Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Communication is not only done verbally.
 There are lots of nonverbal communications that go on that you can only decode when you pay deeper attention.

-Gestures, eye contacts, facial expressions and even postures are nonverbal cues that people use to unconsciously communicate.
+Gestures, eye contact, facial expressions, and even postures are nonverbal cues that people use to unconsciously communicate.

 People might not want to say everything on their minds but their demeanor can give them away.

-Emotional intelligence depends so much on attention to be able to grasp a lot that go on under the hood.
+EQ depends so much on attention to be able to grasp a lot that goes on under the hood.

 These cues are original interpretations of people’s emotions that they try to conceal.
 Reading these cues would be handy in making your decision.